duckduckgo/duckduckgo-help-pages/_docs/community/swag.md

 ---

 <p>
-    Our <a href="http://duck-duck-go.myshopify.com/">MerchMo Shopify store</a> has
+    Our <a href="https://duckduckgo.merchmadeeasy.com//">FutureShirts store</a> has
-    t-shirts and stickers available for purchase.
-More designs to come!
+    t-shirts, stickers, and other merchandise available for purchase.
 </p>